aiven/devportal/docs/platform/concepts/beta_services.rst

 Service and feature releases
 =============================

-Before an official release, the lifecycle of new services and features includes a limited availability stage and an early availability stage.
+Before general availability, the lifecycle of new services and features includes a limited availability stage and an early availability stage.

 Limited availability